 I build three different release flavors of Emacs:

-The script I run basically just configures and builds right from the GNU source--I don't add any patches or any extraneous lisp packages.
+The scripts I run basically just configure and build right from the GNU source—I don't add any patches or any extraneous lisp packages.
 I do include the old Carbon icon on the disk image because I like it better than the new Cocoa icon but it is not enabled by default.

 Note: Recent Emacs builds (since 2009-12-09) have 64 bit Intel support in the Universal Binary.
 Yay!

 Also Note: Recent Emacs builds (since 2012-12-16) have been built against Mac OS 10.7 (Lion) and have Lion full screen support if you are running on Lion or Mountain Lion.
 They also have better retina display support and are code signed.
 Also Yay!

 I rewrote the build scripts in 2014 to make them more modular so I easily control them with Jenkins.
 I also moved them from shell to Ruby, which cleaned things up tremendously.
 They still aren't documented super well, but they should be easier to read, at least.— David Caldwell